-Straight From Outer Space
+The Origin of Energy Bars: Straight From Outer Space

 Pillsbury's food engineers had already been hard at work on similar engineered sources of nutrients and calories, such as non-crumbly cake, relish that could be served in slices and meat that needed no refrigeration to be able to take into space and to have a long shelf life.
 In 1970, Pillsbury filed a trademark for Space Food Sticks, then repackaged and advertised them to consumers as a “nutritionally balanced between-meal snack.”

-…and we all know what happened then: a host of flashy energy bar and processed health food marketing companies from Clif Bar to Muscle Milk emerged to form the nearly $9 billion food bar market that now exists today, unfortunately primarily comprised of a host of chemical cocktails neatly packaged in plastic and full of a host of nasty compounds.
+…and we all know what happened then: a host of flashy energy bar and processed health food marketing companies from Clif Bar to Muscle Milk emerged to form the nearly $9 billion food bar market that now exists today (unfortunately primarily comprised of a host of chemical cocktails neatly packaged in plastic and full of a host of nasty compounds).

-Secrets Of The Energy Bar Industry
+Three Secrets Of The Energy Bar Industry

-Most bars are using proteins from cheap sources such as soy and whey protein isolate, both of which can cause allergies, autoimmune reactions, constipation, bloating, and other unpleasant reactions.
+Most bars are also using proteins from cheap sources such as soy and whey protein isolate, both of which can cause allergies, autoimmune reactions, constipation, bloating, and other unpleasant reactions.
 But hey – at least they're inexpensive!

-IMO is a key ingredient in many so-called “high protein, low carb” energy bars misleadingly advertised as a “prebiotic fiber” allowing manufacturers to deceivingly claim that their bar contains a high amount of dietary fiber.
-It also is sweet enough to make an energy bar palatable and also has fewer calories than natural sugar.
-On the surface, IMO appears to be a one-two punch of fiber and low-calorie sweetness.
+Many quote-on-quote healthy energy bars also contain IMO because it is sweet-tasting enough to make an energy bar palatable while having fewer calories than natural sugar.
+On the surface, IMO appears to be a one-two punch of low-carb and low-calorie sweetness.

 It turns out that the only preservatives really necessary to make a bar shelf stable can indeed be a few simple ingredients such as sea salt, chia seeds, Vitamin E contributors like almonds and tocopherols (a family of vitamin E compounds naturally found in foods like nuts, fish and leafy green vegetables).

 Additionally, almonds are dense with tocopherols and vitamin E (a natural preservative due to its antioxidant effects), chia seeds' overwhelming antioxidant stores allow them to hold up extremely well (two to three years at least) and skin, joint and gut nourishing gelatin is stable over a two year period.

 Another fantastic and hypoallergenic protein source is something called “kaniwa”, a close cousin of quinoa that is often referred to as baby quinoa.
-Kaniwa is a high-density, plant-based protein with a higher amount of protein than quinoa but, like quinoa, is a “perfect” protein in that it contains all nine essential amino acids that your body cannot produce on its own.
+Kaniwa is a plant-based protein with a higher amount of protein than quinoa but is also a perfect protein, meaning it contains all nine essential amino acids that your body cannot produce on its own.

 Both quinoa and kaniwa have a delicious nutty flavor, although kaniwa is slightly sweeter than quinoa.
 Additionally, kaniwa has a slightly crunchy texture, making it a perfect ingredient for an energy bar to give it added mouthfeel and “crunch”.